SockDrawer/SockBot/docs/Development/Providers/posts.md

 All providers should offer a Post object, but the semantic meaning of what a Post is depends on the provider.
 In general, a "post" is a single entry into the system by a single user.
 In a chatlike provider, it will be a single message.

-### bindPost
-The Post file should export a single method, called bindPost.
-This method takes in a forum object and returns the Post class, with specific references to provider functions bound to that instance of the provider.

 ### Post object: Properties

 The following properties are assumed to exist, either as plain objects or via getters: